OUR PRIVACY POLICY

 Although we take measures to safeguard against unauthorised disclosures of information, we cannot assure you that personal information that we collect will not be disclosed in a manner that is inconsistent with this Privacy Policy.

-Our third party secure data centre is equipped with the latest technology, infrastructure and dedicated technical staff to ensure our working environment has complete reliability and security for our clients’ data.
 Where we employ data processors to process personal information on our behalf, we only do so on the basis that such data processors comply with the requirements under the country in which your information is stored, including Australian privacy laws and the GDPR and that have adequate technical measures in place to protect personal information against unauthorised use, loss and theft.

 It is important that you protect your privacy by ensuring that no one obtains your personal information and you must contact us directly if your details change.
 Should your information be erroneously provided to us or no longer remain valid within the constraints of this Privacy Policy we will securely destroy or de-identify it as soon as practicable, as long as it is lawful to do so.